About

 Artist Statement

-I make work that begins in uncertainty—gestures that are intuitive, raw, and evolving.
-Whether with charcoal, acrylic, or found materials, my process resists erasure.
+I make work that begins in uncertainty gestures that are intuitive, raw, and evolving.
+Whether with charcoal, acrylic, or found materials, my process is opposed to clean lines and erasure.
 Instead, I build on what’s there.
 A mark that feels unresolved becomes something to respond to, not remove.
-This is how I’ve learned to live—with scars, with loss, with change.
+This is how I’ve learned to live with scars, with loss, with change.

-My practice embraces impermanence, beauty in flux, and a deep respect for death—not in fear, but as a companion to transformation.
+My practice embraces impermanence, beginnings and a deep respect for death, not in fear, but as a companion to transformation.
 Each piece becomes a record of what survives and what changes us.

 -